Check out the latest information and advice on coronavirus (COVID-19).

 Those diagnosed with autism can be of above average intelligence.
 Although perhaps not having the genius type 'special skills' seen in films, individuals with autism often have positive and desirable attributes such as honesty, reliability and attention to detail.

-Diagnosis is undertaken by the Derbyshire Healthcare Foundation Trust.
-There are two ways to ask for a diagnosis of autism.
+Diagnosis is undertaken by the Derbyshire Healthcare Foundation Trust who take referrals from a range of professionals.
+There are two ways individuals and / or families can access a diagnosis of autism.
 The first is by your GP.
 Every GP Practice in Derby has been provided with a booklet which will help them to make reasonable adjustments for people with autism, to decide who may need a diagnosis and then how to refer patients with diagnosed autism for support services.

 The second is self referral directly to the Trust.
 You can do this by contacting:

-A Community Care Assessment is carried out by adult social care who can be contacted on 01332 640777.
-Explain that you have a diagnosis and that you are asking for the automatic community care assessment.
+A Care Act Assessment is carried out by adult social care who can be contacted on 01332 640777.
+Explain that you have a diagnosis and that you are asking for the automatic care act assessment.
 The Autism Act 2009 requires local authorities to provide this.

 The assessor will then carry out the assessment to be able to agree what your needs are, what outcomes you are aiming to achieve and will work with you to plan how best to achieve them.
 More detail on assessment can be found on the Assessment for adult social care page.